-According to the CDC, patients with COVID-19 have reportedly had mild to severe respiratory illness.
+According to the CDC, patients with the coronavirus have reportedly had mild to severe respiratory illness.
 Symptoms can include:

 - Shortness of breath

-Symptoms may appear two to 14 days after exposure.
+Symptoms may appear 2 to 14 days after exposure.

 Please seek medical attention.
 Call your healthcare provider first to alert them of your recent travel history and/or symptoms.
 If you are a patient coming to Stony Brook Eastern Long Island Hospital or any other healthcare facility or clinic, and have any of these symptoms, please tell the staff immediately.

 Coronavirus is thought to spread mainly from person to person, including close contact between people (within about 6 feet), through respiratory droplets produced when an infected person coughs or sneezes, or by touching objects that have the virus on it and then touching your eyes, nose or mouth.

 - People are thought to be most contagious when they are most symptomatic (the sickest).